 So, what is freshet?
-While it sounds like it could be a brand of scented cleaner or facial tissue, freshet is the snow melt that typically occurs from April to July, in B.C.
+While it sounds like it could be a brand of scented cleaner or facial tissue, freshet is the snow melt that typically occurs from April to July, in BC.

 Freshet can become a problem when winter snow packs melt rapidly, overwhelming stream channels and creating floods.
 Happily, freshet flooding can usually be forecast by monitoring snow packs and weather, and examining stream capacity data.

-In the event of a flood threat or actual flood, the Ministries of Environment and Transportation and Infrastructure, the Provincial Emergency Program and other provincial government agencies will work with local authorities to activate their flooding plans, manage the situation to minimize disruption, communicate with the public and provide critical services while ensuring public safety.
+In the event of a flood threat or actual flood, the Ministries of Environment and Transportation and Infrastructure, Emergency Management BC and other provincial government agencies will work with local authorities to activate their flooding plans, manage the situation to minimize disruption, communicate with the public and provide critical services while ensuring public safety.

 Note: Spring freshet can also destabilize soil and rock, causing mudslides, landslides and rock slides.
 For the ministry, reducing risk of these incidents and clearing them up when they do happen, is all in a day’s work.